xxxserxxx/stmps/README.md

 * 2 - queue view
 * 3 - playlist view
 * 4 - log (errors, etc) view
-* enter - play song (clears current queue)
-* d/delete - remove currently selected song from the queue
-* D - remove all songs from queue
-* a - add album or song to queue
+* Escape/Return - close modal if open

+### Playback

+These are accessible in every view.

 * p - play/pause
 * P - stop
 * &gt; - next song
 * -/= volume down/volume up
 * ,/. seek -10/+10 seconds
+* r - add 50 random songs to the queue

+### Browser

+* Enter - play song (clears current queue)
+* a - add album or song to queue
+* y - toggle star on song/album
+* A - add song to playlist
+* R - refresh the list (if in artist directory, only refreshes that artist)
 * / - Search artists
 * n - Continue search forward
 * N - Continue search backwards

-* R - refresh the list (if in artist directory, only refreshes that artist)
+### Queue

+* d/Delete - remove currently selected song from the queue
-* r - add 50 random songs to the queue
+* D - remove all songs from queue
 * y - toggle star on song

+### Playlist

+* n - new playlist
+* d - delete playlist
+* a - add playlist or song to queue